Nonparametric Bayesian intensity estimation for covariate-driven inhomogeneous point processes

 \item[(ii)] There exists a constant $0<c_0\le C_0$ such that, for all $1\le l \le L_n$,

 \end{itemize} \end{condition}

-Condition \ref{Cond:Holder} concerns the ground truth, allowing, according to part (i), the smoothness of $\rho_0$ to vary across the domain.
-The point-wise contraction rate derived in Theorem \ref{Theo:LocalRates} at any $z_0\in[0,1]^d$ is then entirely driven by the local regularity level $\beta_0$.
-The second part of Condition \ref{Cond:Holder} is mild, holding in particular if $\rho_0$ is bounded and bounded away from zero near the point $z_0$.
+Condition \ref{Cond:Diam} entails that $\Pcal^{(L_n)}$ is sufficiently regular; in particular, the first inequality in \eqref{cond:split} is verified for the dyadic partitions of Example \ref{Ex:Diadic} (and similar ones).
+The requirements on $\alpha_n(\eps) $ and $\mu_n(B_\eps)$ depend on the random field $Z$, but they are easy to check in practice since the latter is fully observed.
+We will revisit these assumptions in Section \ref{Subsec:LocErgCov} below for stationary ergodic covariates.

-Condition \ref{Cond:Diam} implies, broadly speaking, that the underlying partitions are sufficiently regular; in particular, the first inequality in \eqref{cond:split} is verified if the child bins are obtained through deterministic splittings along each axis alternatively - although this is not a strict requirement - and ensuring that each split takes place away from the boundaries of the intervals.
-While depending on the behaviour of the random covariate field $Z$, the requirements on the quantities $\alpha_n(\eps) $ and $\mu_n(B_\eps)$ are easy to check in practice since they are based on observables.
-We will revisit these assumptions in Section \ref{Subsec:LocErgCov} below for stationary ergodic covariate processes, providing sufficient conditions on the law of $Z$ for Condition \ref{Cond:Diam} to hold.
+Condition \ref{Cond:Holder} concerns the ground truth, allowing in (i) its smoothness to vary across the domain.
+The point-wise contraction rates derived below are then entirely driven by the local regularity $\beta_0$.
+Condition \ref{Cond:Holder} (ii) is mild, holding in particular if $\rho_0$ is bounded and bounded away from zero near $z_0$.